What Is a BPO? Broker Price Opinion: Defined

-A broker price opinion, or BPO, can help a buyer get an estimate of the price of a multifamily or commercial property.
+A broker price opinion, or BPO, can help a buyer get an estimate of the market value of a multifamily or commercial property.

-Unlike an appraisal, a BPO/BOV cannot be used to get a multifamily loan or for taxation purposes, but can generally be obtained for much less money than a traditional appraisal.
+Unlike an appraisal, a BPO or BOV cannot be used to get a multifamily loan or for tax purposes, but can generally be obtained for much less money than a traditional appraisal.

 How Are BPOs Performed?

 Then, they’ll use their MLS to find similar, comparable properties to create an accurate estimate of the subject property’s value.
-Generally, they will use at least three properties that are currently on the market, as well as three properties that have recently sold, in order to create a reasonable estimate.
+Generally, they will use at least three properties that are currently on the market and three properties that have recently sold to create a reasonable estimate.
 This is a version of the sales comparison approach that is often used for traditional appraisals.

-The cost analysis approach attempts to estimate the cost of replacing the property, minus depreciation.
-The cost analysis approach must not simply look at actual, physical depreciation of the property, but must also look at the property’s functional obsolescence.
+The cost analysis approach looks at the cost of replacing the property.
+It must not simply look at actual, physical depreciation of the property, but must also look at the property’s functional obsolescence.
 This refers to the fact that some older buildings are no longer a good fit for the needs of modern residents.
-For instance, tiny bathrooms and closets may have been par for the course for apartments in the 40s and 50s, but are no longer appropriate for 21st-century residents.
+For instance, tiny bathrooms and closets may have been par for the course for apartments in the 40s and 50s, but are no longer appropriate for today's residents.

 Appraisals vs. BPOs

 The main reason that multifamily investors like to use BPOs instead of appraisals is the fact that they are significantly faster and less expensive.
-For instance, commercial appraisals typically begin at $2,000 (and can go up to $25,000 for very large properties) and can take several weeks.
+Commercial appraisals typically begin at $2,000 (and can go up to $25,000 for very large properties) and can take several weeks.